polleverywhere/quebert/README.md

 [![Build Status](https://travis-ci.org/polleverywhere/quebert.png?branch=master)](https://travis-ci.org/polleverywhere/quebert) [![Code Climate](https://codeclimate.com/repos/555266fc6956805b9e0033b5/badges/008e51483e8e268f21db/gpa.svg)](https://codeclimate.com/repos/555266fc6956805b9e0033b5/feed)

-async_observer is great, but is dated and doesn't really support running jobs outside of the async_send idiom.
-Quebert is an attempt to mix how jobs are run in other popular worker queue frameworks, like resque and dj, with async_observer so that you can have it both ways.

-# Why Quebert (or how is it different from DJ and Resque)?
+Quebert is a ruby background worker library that works with the very fast and simple [beanstalkd](http://kr.github.io/beanstalkd/) deamon.

+# Why Quebert?

 Because it has really low latency.
-Other Ruby queuing frameworks, like DJ or Resque, have to poll their queue servers periodicly.
+Other Ruby queuing frameworks, like [DJ](https://github.com/collectiveidea/delayed_job) or [Resque](https://github.com/resque/resque), have to poll their queue servers periodicly.
 You could think of it as a "pull" queue.
 Quebert is a "push" queue.
 It maintains a persistent connection with beanstalkd and when is enqueud, its instantly pushed to the workers and executed.

+[Sidekiq](http://sidekiq.org) uses Redis's "push" primitives so it has low latency, but it doesn't support class reloading in a development environment.
+Sidekiq is also threaded, which means there are no garauntees of reliability when running non-threadsafe code.

+[Backburner](https://github.com/nesquena/backburner) is very similar to Quebert.
+It offers more options for concurrency (threading, forking, etc.) than queubert but lacks pluggable back-ends, which means you'll be stubbing and mocking async calls.

 # Who uses it?

 Quebert is a serious project.
-Its used in a production environment at Poll Everywhere to handle everything from SMS message processing to account downgrades.
+Its used in a production environment at [Poll Everywhere](https://www.polleverywhere.com/) to handle everything from SMS message processing to account downgrades.

 # Features